JAVAB3ANS/engr-110/README.md

 We had a quick team meeting before our check in with Dr. Jak.
 We discussed which task each team member is responsible for:

-- Jason: Surveying sites for central water collection
+- Jason: Surveying sites for central water collection.
-- Eric: Designing a rainwater collection system for the special ed patio
+- Eric: Designing a rainwater collection system for the special ed patio.
 - Sunny: Researching data collection tools (Weather Station, water meter) and collecting historical weather data.

 ## Meeting 7 - 10/23th